masteroftime/Python-Plugin-Loader/readme.md

 Events are registered with the hook.event decorator.
 This decorator may only be used with arguments.
 It takes two arguments: the event type and priority.
 Both are strings.
 Priority may be omitted.
+The event type has to be the class name of the event plus the package which contains the class (e.g. player.PlayerChatEvent).
+For a list of available events look into the org.bukkit.event package.
+Also note that the class name is case sensitive.
+If you want to register an event that is not contained in the org.bukkit.event package you have to specify the full path to the event (e.g. net.anotherplugin.events.CustomEvent).

+The priority is one of the org.bukkit.event.EventPriority enumeration, this time case insensitive.

+> Note:
+>
-The event type is one of the event types in org.bukkit.event.Event.Type, in any upper/lower case mix you like.
+> Previously the event type was one of the event types in
+> org.bukkit.event.Event.Type, in any upper/lower case mix you liked and the
-The priority is one of org.bukkit.event.Event.Priority, also in any case mix.
+> priority was one of org.bukkit.event.Event.Priority, also in any case mix.
+> However due to the introduction of the new EventHandling API Event.Type and
+> Event.Priority are now deprecated and should not be used any more.
+Instead
+> use the class name of the desired event and the EventPriority enumeration.

 The decorated function must take exactly one argument: the event to handle.